 We practice counting and colors, rhythm, tempo, levels, and work on basic locomotor skills.
 We practice both movement and stillness, and learn why each is important.
 We learn spatial awareness and how to navigate through space safely.
-As children progress, we learn to link movement together, and practice recall through games, songs, and movement sequences.
-All activities and exercised are designed specifically to meet where the students are developmentally.
+As children progress, we learn to link movements together, and practice recall through games, songs, and movement sequences.
+All activities and exercises are designed specifically to meet where the students are developmentally.

 But that’s not all…

 We learn patience through taking turns, build confidence by sharing about ourselves, and practice respect by listening to others when it’s their turn to share.
 We work on our manners (even the 2-year-olds know to use the “magic word” if they want a shoe tied or juice box opened), and are energetically praised for each please and thank you.
-We learn to rephrase in ways that others will be more open and receptive – “Please keep your hands to yourself,” or “I’d like some space, please”, vs. “Don’t touch me!” to the kid reaching over for a new crayon.
+We learn to rephrase in ways that others will be more open and receptive – “Please keep your hands to yourself,” or “I’d like some space, please,” vs. “Don’t touch me!” to the kid reaching over for a new crayon.